yuemingl/SymJava/README.md

 Click in menu: Help -> Install New Software.
 Enter in "Work with" field: http://amelentev.github.io/eclipse.jdt-oo-site/

-#Cite our paper
+#Citing SymJava
+If you use SymJava for academic research, you are encouraged to cite the following paper:

-Yueming Liu, Peng Zhang, Meikang Qiu "Fast Numerical Evaluation for Symbolic Expressions in Java ", IEEE HPCC 2015 (accepted)
+Yueming Liu, Peng Zhang, Meikang Qiu "Fast Numerical Evaluation for Symbolic Expressions in Java", IEEE HPCC 2015 (accepted)

 #Examples: